Watch a new video about the six projects that currently make up the POPS Program,

 - Mobile App for Inspectors: The Inspector App will allow inspectors to do more of their work in the field.
 They’ll be able to view permitting system information, as well as take notes and pictures, right from their fingertips.

 - Improved Web Portal for Customers: The BDS online permit portal is being revamped to allow customers to track and pay for more types of permit applications.
-POPS will continue to add more services to the portal after it’s revamped.
+POPS will continue to add more services to the portal, called Development Hub PDX, after it’s revamped.

 - Mobile App for Contractors and Applicants: BDS will offer an app to contractors to track permit inspections through an app on their phone or mobile device.
 They’ll be able to get text messages with information about the status of their inspections requests and results.